 Generally there is no EU law requiring common consumer goods (non-edible) to bear marks indicating their origin.
 If such origin marks are applied to the goods, they must be accurate.
 The EU has presented a proposal in December 2005 for a Council Regulation on the indication of the country of origin of certain products imported from third countries including Hong Kong and Chinese mainland.
 However, in October 2012 the Commission withdrew its proposal, opining that it might fall foul of the WTO Agreement on Technical Barriers to Trade and be considered as protectionism.

 Tariff Classification and Import Duties

-The documents to accompany the customs declaration will generally include the followings: the commercial invoice; the value declaration, where the customs value is to be established; a certificate of origin or invoice declaration where the application for a preferential tariff treatment is requested; an authorisation or certificate of authenticity where a favourable tariff treatment is requested; an import authorisation or licence where this is stipulated in EU or national law.
+The documents to accompany the declaration will depend on the type of customs procedure requested.
+For example, in the declaration for release for free circulation, the documents to accompany the customs declaration will generally include the following: the commercial invoice; the value declaration, where the customs value is to be established; a certificate of origin or invoice declaration where the application for a preferential tariff treatment is requested; an authorisation or certificate of authenticity where a favourable tariff treatment is requested; an import authorisation or licence where this is stipulated in EU or national law.

 Hong Kong's Trade with the EU